revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-1.Start the Spark Shell.First, we have to start the Spark Shell.
+1.Start the Spark Shell.First, we have to start the Spark Shell.<br>
-2.Create SQL Context Object.
+2.Create SQL Context Object.<br>
-3.Create Table using HiveQL.
+3.Create Table using HiveQL.<br>
-4.Load Data into Table using HiveQL.
+4.Load Data into Table using HiveQL.<br>
-5.Select Fields from the Table.
+5.Select Fields from the Table.<br>

 </blockquote>